 A short walk to Brantingham Road brings pupils to the College’s Sports Grounds.
 This site comprises of extensive playing fields, Pavilion, purpose-build changing facilities and a floodlit all-weather AstroTurf pitch.

 Recently there has been a major redevelopment of the Sixth Form.
 There is now a devoted study area with computer and wi-fi access throughout.
 Annexed to this is a Careers and UCAS resource centre, where Mrs Lockett (Head of Upper Sixth) can be found before school, at lunchtime and in her free periods to help students with their university applications.
-Miss Curry (Head of Sixth Form) and Mr Gallagher (Head of Lower Sixth) are also based adjacent to the Sixth Form study area.
+Mrs Gallagher (Head of Sixth Form) and Mr Gallagher (Head of Lower Sixth) are also based adjacent to the Sixth Form study area.

 The Sixth Form now has a new cafeteria, The Hive, which is open throughout the school day and where students can purchase a wide range of hot and cold drinks and snacks.
 The remainder of the Common Room has also been refurbished and is now a highly attractive space for the students to study, eat and socialise.

 Perhaps most significantly, the Sixth Form Common Room has been renamed.
 It is now the Father Bernard Jackson Sixth Form Centre, in recognition of the long and loyal service given to the College by Father Jackson.
 Father Jackson was himself a pupil at St Bede’s in the 1920s.
 In 1938, after his ordination in Rome, he returned and remained in a variety of capacities for a further 67 years.
 In total, he spent 74 years of his life at St Bede’s College – more than any other individual in its history.